uwol1116/FCS_IoT/README.md

 This is **FCS_IoT Patch Tool** project.
 This is a type of BOB(Best Of the Best) program belonging to KITRI(Korea Information Technology Research Institute).

-***Since this tool used File Replace, versions other than 6.0 require changes in SMALI code.**

 2.Description